machal/cssmine-content/content/oocss.md

 Sustainable Code Using OOCSS
 ============================

 OOCSS stands for “Object Oriented CSS”.
-It is code organization system by Nicole Sullivan.
+It is a code organization system by Nicole Sullivan.

-A CSS object is a repeating visual component which can be expressed as a piece of HTML and CSS / Javascript.
-Also, it is reusable in various places in your code and across multiple projects.
+A CSS object is a repeating visual component which can be expressed as a piece of HTML and CSS/Javascript.
+It is reusable in various places in your code and across multiple projects.

-The objective of OOCSS is to provide developers with reusable code, improve its maintenance and reduce the CSS file size.
+The objective of OOCSS is to provide developers with reusable code, improve its maintenance and reduce CSS file size.

-Let's make an example of a simple CSS button:
+Let's take the example of a simple CSS button:

 ```css
 /* Component */